Generic Name: leuprolide (LOO proe lide)

 You may need frequent medical tests while using leuprolide.
 Bone growth may need to be checked in a child treated with Fensolvi.

 Store Lupron in the original carton at room temperature, away from moisture and heat.
 Protect from light.

-You may also store Eligard in its original packaging at room temperature for up to 8 weeks.
+You may also store Eligard or Fensolvi in its original packaging at room temperature for up to 8 weeks.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.